sigstore/sigstore.github.io/content/what_is_sigstore.md

 We don't think so.

-The only personal data we require will be provided from an OpenID Connect grant, and we keep that as lean as we can (the users email address).
+The only personal data we require will be provided from an OpenID Connect grant, and we keep that as lean as we can (the user's email address).
 We don't want access to your contacts, email contents, cloud drive, calendar etc. We won't want to email you offers nor sell the accounts to another party to maintain the service.
 We just need a way of mapping a signing event to someone who has access to an identity provider account.
 This allows us a trust root.